Victoria's Secret models supermodel standard

 Back to Blog

-The working operating template that Victoria's Secret built around its Angels from 1997 to 2018, the four-Angel commercial peak (Tyra, Gisele, Heidi, Adriana), the 2018-2024 brand reset, and the working framework that has shaped the broader supermodel industry since.
+How Victoria's Secret built the Angels system from 1997 to 2018, the four-Angel commercial peak (Tyra, Gisele, Heidi, Adriana), the 2018-2024 brand reset, and how the model the brand built has shaped the working supermodel industry since.

-The Victoria's Secret operating template, built around the Angels designation that the brand introduced in 1997 and refined across the next twenty-one years of annual fashion-show production, has had a more lasting impact on the working supermodel industry than the cultural conversation about the brand's 2018 cancellation and 2024 reset has often acknowledged.
-The Angels framework produced the first model-celebrity-licensing operating system at scale, demonstrated that runway visibility could translate into multi-platform commercial leverage across television, beauty contracts, fragrance, and licensing, and shaped the operating expectations the working roster has been operating inside ever since.
-The 2018 show cancellation, the broader cultural shift away from the narrow Angel aesthetic, and the 2024 brand reset with the VS Collective have not erased the operating template; they have only adjusted the operating identity the template runs inside.
+The Angels designation Victoria's Secret introduced in 1997 and refined across the next twenty-one years of annual fashion-show production has had a more lasting impact on the working supermodel industry than the cultural conversation about the 2018 cancellation and 2024 reset has typically credited.
+The Angels system was the first model-celebrity-licensing operation at scale.
+It demonstrated that runway visibility could translate into multi-platform commercial leverage across television, beauty contracts, fragrance, and licensing, and it shaped the commercial expectations the working roster has been operating under ever since.
+The 2018 show cancellation, the cultural shift away from the narrow Angel aesthetic, and the 2024 reset with the VS Collective have not erased the template; they have repositioned the identity it runs inside.

 This piece is a working profile of who the Angels were across the brand's full operating history, what the four-Angel commercial peak (Tyra Banks, Gisele Bundchen, Heidi Klum, Adriana Lima from roughly 1999 through 2010) produced for the broader industry, why the 2018 show ended, what the 2024 reset has produced, and what the cumulative legacy means for the supermodel standard the working industry now operates inside.